sergio1990/ts-sidekiq-delta/README.markdown

 Installation
 ------------
-This gem depends on the following gems: _thinking-sphinx_ and _sidekiq_.

-    gem install ts-sidekiq-delta

-Add _ts-resque-delta_ to your **Gemfile** file, with the rest of your gem
+Add _ts-sidekiq-delta_ to your **Gemfile** file, with the rest of your gem
 dependencies:

-    gem 'ts-sidekiq-delta', '0.0.1'
+    gem 'ts-sidekiq-delta', '0.0.3', github: 'sergio1990/ts-sidekiq-delta'

 If you're using Rails 3, the rake tasks will automatically be loaded by Rails.
-If you're using Rails 2, add the following line to your **Rakefile**:

-    require 'thinking_sphinx/deltas/sidekiq_delta/tasks'

 Add the delta property to each `define_index` block:

-    define_index do
+    define_index delta: ThinkingSphinx::Deltas::SidekiqDelta do
       # ...
-      set_property :delta => ThinkingSphinx::Deltas::SidekiqDelta
     end

 If you've never used delta indexes before, you'll want to add the boolean